 Delegation's comments Response(s) General comments Turkey, along with other member states, has expressed its strong concerns regarding the UN Strategic Framework 2022-2024 for Syria and objected to the narrative of this document, which does not correctly reflect the current situation in the country and the ongoing conflict, where the Syrian regime is responsible for the devastating socio-economic and humanitarian situation in the country.
+The CPD for the Syrian Arab Republic, as is the case for other CPDs and in line with the QCPR and UNDS reform requirements, is aligned with and derived from the Strategic Framework, as validated by the Resident Coordinator.
 The Strategic Framework ignores the fact that the enormous social and economic problems as well as the destruction of critical civilian infrastructure in Syria are the direct result of the regime's ongoing war against its own people.
 The entire narrative is shaped around the idea that there is no culprit behind the situation.
-As such, the Framework reflects the views of the Syrian regime, rather than the needs of the Syrian people and reproduces and supports the discourse of the regime.
+As such, the Framework reflects the views of the Syrian regime, rather than the UNICEF will continue to be an active and substantive player in implementing and operating as One UN.
+As the co-chair of United Nations Programme Management Team this year in particular, UNICEF has been leading the discussion about joint programming / joint programmes while it has also been an active partner in ongoing UN joint needs of the Syrian people and reproduces and supports the discourse of the regime.